grigoratha/CF4_Final_Project/README.md

 - Users are able to manage their account and can change password and/or e-mail and they can also permantly delete their account if they want to.

 - Users can perform CRUD operations on the inventory. <br>
-  Different allowance to perform this operations are exists based on user role. <br>
+  Different allowance to perform this operations exists based on user role. <br>
 	- Role: user can view & search inventory items
 	- Role: admin can additionally add, edit, delete inventory items